CodXCrypt/Image-Uploader-with-Node.Js/README.md

 1. Just clone the project by clicking the Green button " Clone / Download "
 2. Open the project in V.S Code

+NOTE :

-Note: 1 .
+1 .
 For this this project firstly ,you need to have the latest version of Node.Js installed  .
           You can refer this link [👉 Here 👈](https://nodejs.org/en/download/)
 2 .
 Secondly , you need to have the latest version of npm(node package manager of Node.Js) installed .
           You can refer this link [👉 Here 👈](https://www.npmjs.com/get-npm)